Lucky Winning Ticket for $2 Billion Powerball Jackpot Sold in California

 The winning ticket for the world record jackpot was sold at Joe's Service Center on West Woodbury Road in the San Gabriel Valley community of Altadena, the California Lottery said.

-The agency did not indicate whether anyone stepped forward to claim the prize and promised more details would be upcoming.
+The agency did not indicate whether anyone stepped forward to claim the $2.04 billion prize and promised more details would be upcoming.
+The California Lottery Winner's Handbook notes that the winner's name is a matter of public record.
+The winner has one year from the date of the draw to claim the jackpot.

+The owner of Joe's Service Center was presented with a $1 million bonus check for selling the winning ticket.

 Three other tickets sold in California matched five numbers in the drawing but missed the Powerball number.
 Those tickets -- sold in Gardena, Beaumont and San Francisco -- are each worth roughly $1.15 million.
 A total of 22 such tickets were sold nationally.